ramon-astudillo/vimbox/README.md

 * pipes `cat mylog | vimbox pipe -f /logs/mylog` and `vimbox cat /logs/mylog`

-* File properties model to allow encripting folders or having files with no local copy
+* File properties model to allow encrypting folders or having files with no local copy

-* simulated bash `vimbox cache-rm`, `vimbox cache-ls` (vorbid others)
+* simulated bash `vimbox cache-rm`, `vimbox cache-ls` (forbid others)

-* Programatic edit operations: `append()`, `overwrite()`
+* Programmatic edit operations: `append()`, `overwrite()`
     - Useful for other modules e.g. `pomot add`
     - config should be read once in import
     - Info that the user can screw-up (cache, hashes) should not be on config
     - Think if vim-merge should be separated from the rest.

-* Unit test with backend and editor mockups
+* Unit test with back-end and editor mock-ups
-    - This should also help bastracting those for future switches
+    - This should also help abstracting those for future switches

-* Proper full installation instructions
+* Add `find` semantics i.e. `vimbox /folder1/folder2/*` regexp will look downwards on the tree and return the matches if there is many, open directly if there is one

+* Add fuzzy search mode `vimbox /folder/ regexp` open file in folder matching `regexp` print options otherwise.

 * `vimbox sync` to sync entire cache
     - `Fix` offline created files not uploaded unless re-modified

-* Increased privacy: encript/decript inside `vim` using `vim -x`
+* Increased privacy: encrypt/decrypt inside `vim` using `vim -x`
-    - differentiate editor-encription from normal encription
+    - differentiate editor-encryption from normal encryption

+* Proper full installation instructions

 * Simulated bash in remote `vimbox rm /logs/mylog`, `vimbox cp /logs/mylog`, `vimbox mkdir`

 ### v0.0.5

-* More robust handling of remote bahaviours
+* More robust handling of remote behaviours

 * Major refactor: isolate remote/local code.
 Add `pull()`